brainstormforce/wp-themes-plugins-stats/readme.txt

 3. All available shortcodes are listed under 'Shortcodes' tab
 4. List of shortcodes and their outputs for theme
 5. List of shortcodes and their outputs for plugin
-6. See how to get theme/plugin slug/author name and use it with shortcode

 == Changelog ==